olegbevz/FileSort/README.md

   - value pos.
 0          Required.
 Path to the source file
   - value pos.
 1          Required.
 Path to the target file

 *!WARNING!
-For large files sort a large amount of memory is availble by default.
+For large files sorting a large amount of memory is availble by default.
-If you run out of memory you can descrease memory limit by setting '--memory-buffer', '--channel-capacity'  values.*
+If you run out of memory you can descrease memory limit by decreasing '--memory-buffer', '--channel-capacity' and '--merge-concurrency' settings.*

 **FileGenerate**